questionreality/youtube-playlist-statistics/README.md

 #### Usage:

 The extension will become active when you go to any youtube playlist link.
-You can click on the icon in the toolbar which will open a popup displaying the statistics for that playlist.
+You can click on the icon in the toolbar which will open a popup displaying the statistics for that playlist. <br>
-I built the extension because I used youtube playlists to study for many of my university courses and had to manually estimate the total time required to complete it.
+I built the extension because I used youtube playlists to study for many of my university courses and had to manually estimate the total time required to complete it. <br>
 Another use case for it would be finding the total duration of all videos uploaded by any channel.
 To do so, go to channel->videos->play all.
-This will open a playlist of all the videos of that channel and you can use the extension to get the total duration of them.
+This will open a playlist of all the videos of that channel and you can use the extension to get the total duration of them. <br>